vwillyams/garbage-ECSJobDemos/Documentation/content/getting_started.md

 In the new model the component only contains the data.

 The __ComponentSystem__ contains the behavior.
-One ComponentSystem is responsible for updating all GameObjects with a matching set of components (that is defined within a struct).
+One ComponentSystem is responsible for updating all GameObjects with a matching set of components.

 ```C#
 using Unity.Entities;